 You don’t need to be concerned with the performance of the stock market.
 Since the investment return on a deferred income annuity is set in the annuity contract, it is not dependent upon the stock market.
 You will get the agreed-upon rate of return, or the minimum rate guarantee, no matter what the stock market does.

-Getting around the RMD.
 With the exception of a Roth IRA, virtually all retirement plans are subject to required minimum distributions, commonly known as RMDs.
-That means that you must begin taking distributions from the plan no later than when you turn age 70 1/2.
-Distributions will be based on your life expectancy at that age, and then adjusted in each subsequent year.
+That means that you must begin taking distributions from the plan no later than when you turn age 73.
+Distributions will be based on your life expectancy at that age and then adjusted in each subsequent year.

 You can move part of your 401(k) into a deferred income annuity.
 These annuities were first created in 2011, as a way to help retirees structure their 401(k) plans in such a way as to provide themselves with a reliable income.
 The 401(k) funds transferred into the deferred income annuity can begin to pay out income benefits immediately, or you can wait to begin taking payments at a later date – which will result in a higher monthly stream of income.
 This will ensure that you will continue receiving income payments from your 401(k) for the rest of your life.

-Creating a death benefit.
-Like all annuities, deferred income annuities are a life benefit, and don't generally provide a death benefit to your heirs.
+Like all annuities, deferred income annuities are a life benefit, and don’t generally provide a death benefit to your heirs.
 When you die, any funds remaining in the annuity contract revert to the life insurance company.
-This arrangement serves to counterbalance the income for life provision, in which the insurance company must continue paying you income benefits, even if the annuity should become exhausted.
+This arrangement serves to counterbalance the income-for-life provision, in which the insurance company must continue paying you income benefits, even if the annuity should become exhausted.

 Deferred income annuities do have certain risks.
 Some are specific to deferred income annuities, while others apply to all annuities in general.

-Deferred income annuities are not liquid.
-We touched on this earlier, but it's worth reemphasizing.
+We touched on this earlier, but it’s worth reemphasizing.
 Money that is invested in a deferred income annuity is forfeited.
-While some deferred income annuities do provide limited options to withdraw funds from the plan, the distributions are usually subject to surrender charge, while the reasons for the withdrawal are limited.
-That means that unlike more conventional investments, you will be unable to tap the plan when you need funds for other purposes.
-Deferred income annuities are long-term contracts, and established as permanent arrangements.
+While some deferred income annuities do provide limited options to withdraw funds from the plan, the distributions are usually subject to surrender charges, while the reasons for the withdrawal are limited.
+That means that, unlike more conventional investments, you will be unable to tap the plan when you need funds for other purposes.
+Deferred income annuities are long-term contracts established as permanent arrangements.

 However, there are various options that you can use, including a death benefit rider that will provide a death benefit to your heirs.
 It will cost you some extra money, but it will represent a workaround for the annuity value going to the insurance company.

-No FDIC insurance.
 Annuities are not covered by FDIC insurance, the way bank investments are.
 Instead, they are guaranteed by the issuing insurance company.
 The incidence of insurance company failure is extremely rare.
-But you can lower those chances by checking the company's rating with A. M. Best.
+But you can lower those chances by checking the company’s rating with AM Best.
 The higher the rating that they assigned to the company, the lower the chance that they will ever default.

 You should also be aware that most states have guaranty associations that provide some protection in the event of a default by the issuing insurance company.
 Check with your state insurance commissioner to see if your state has it, and how much coverage they provide.